Temples. Mosques. Hindus. Muslims.

 To understand what is precisely going on, let’s look at any popular foreign brand as a real example, which can be multiplied a few thousand times over to get a sense of how we are financially bleeding from the overall impact of recolonisation.

 Let’s look at global soft drink giants Coca-Cola and Pepsi, which are immensely popular consumer goods all over India, especially among youngsters, sports junkies and foodies, right from the urban space to far-flung suburbs and villages.
+The idea here is not to go into how healthy or not the fizzy drinks are.
+Neither do we aim to defame the ownership and the brands of the two companies.
+Instead, the idea here is to understand the math of India’s finance drain through a real-world example.

 For every bottle of soft drink that the two empires, Coke or PepsiCo, sell here in India, they make a certain profit.
 Out of that profit earned per bottle, one part goes to the Indian government’s coffers as taxes.
 One part is reinvested by the company into its operations in India to sustain or expand its business.
 And the third part of that profit (which is suspected to be the largest part) is dispatched to the home countries of these two soft drink companies where they’re headquartered.